 Table of Contents

-Before installing ImageMagick on Debian, it is important to ensure that your system is up to date.
+Before installing ImageMagick on Debian, ensuring your system is current is essential.
 Updating your system guarantees that your system is compatible with ImageMagick and ensures that you have installed the latest security updates.
 To update your system, open the terminal and run the following command.

 sudo apt update && sudo apt upgrade